-Packets must include official high school and all college transcripts and GED test scores (if applicable).
-Currently licensed LPN applicants must also include a copy of their current LPN licensure and documentation of graduation from an approved LPN program.
-LPNs who graduated before May 15, 2011 must provide documentation of 1 year (2000 hours) of a full time LPN work experience in direct patient care during the past three years with written verification from employer.
+A nursing program application, and supporting documentation, must be received by Admissions by the February 15 deadline.
+Nursing program applications must include official high school and all college transcripts; GED test scores (if applicable).
+Currently licensed LPN applicants must also include a copy of current LPN license and documentation of graduation from an approved LPN program.
+LPNs who graduated before May 15, 2017 must provide documentation of 1 year (2000 hours) of full-time LPN work experience in direct patient care during the past three years with written verification from employer.

 The Admissions Office will suspend processing applications if all transcripts are not attached.
-Once a packet is submitted, additional documentation will not be accepted.
-Transcripts from other Virginia Community Colleges are not required; however, any Virginia Community College attended must be listed on both the Admissions Application and the Nursing Application
+Transcripts from other Virginia Community Colleges are not required; however, any Virginia Community Colleges attended must be listed on both the Admissions Application and the Nursing Application.

-All prerequisites (general biology, chemistry, English and math proficiency) must be met and documents submitted by the January 15th deadline.
-Further details of the application process can be found at sw.edu/admissions.
+All prerequisites (science, English and math proficiency) must be met and all documents submitted by the February 15 deadline.
+Further details of the application process can be found at https://sw.edu/home2/admissions.

-Out of region applicants will only be considered for openings in the Nursing program after all qualified in-region applicants are considered (see Admission Priorities).
+Students residing in the college service area will be given priority consideration for admission to the program.
+Out-of-region applicants will only be considered for openings in the Nursing Program after all qualified in-region applicants are considered.
 To be considered in-region, an applicant must be domiciled within the service region for 12 months prior to the program application deadline.

 2. Annual Student Statement of Health Form

 3. Student Information, Physical, Immunization Forms.
-The VATNP physical examination form must be completed by a medical practitioner, MD, PA, or CNP.
+The nursing program physical examination form must be completed by a medical practitioner, MD, PA, or CNP.

-B. Current testing for tuberculosis, either Mantoux Tuberculin Skin Test (TB Tine Test is not accepted) or chest x-ray.
+b.
+Current testing for tuberculosis, either Mantoux Tuberculin Skin Test (TB Tine Test is not accepted) or chest X-ray must be provided.